DORISSLEE/essays/Taiwan/README.md

 The main island measures 35,808 square kilometres (13,826 sq mi) .
 The length is about 395 kilometers(245.4 mi) from north to south, and its maximum width from east to west is about 144 kilometers(89.4 mi).

 Taiwan has a great mixture of urban and nature.
-We can go shopping in Taipei 101,  but also surf or climb mountains.
+We can go shopping in Taipei 101,  but also can go surf or climb mountains.

 Taiwan has a population of over 23 million.
 Most of the population is Han Chinese.
 And also home to many indigenous peoples, there are 16 indigenous tribes in Taiwan, comprise approximately 2% of the population.